nzzrs/whippx/management/project plan.md

 ## to do list

-- [ ] 2 - enhance in-app error report
+- [x] 2 - enhance in-app error report
-- [ ] 1 - fix app loosing track of the transcription process
+- [x] 1 - fix app loosing track of the transcription process
 - [ ] 4 - find an online service to run the server
+- [ ] 1 - add persistence
 - [ ] 4 - fix server-ran-out-of-memory issue
-- [ ] 1 - fix app not detecting server problems
+- [x] 1 - fix app not detecting server problems
 - [ ] 3 - abstract server url